microchip-pic-avr-examples/atmega4809-xplained-pro-getting-started-with-freertos-studio/README.md

 ## Operation

-1. Download the zip file or clone the example to get the source code
+1. Download the zip file or clone the example to get the source code.
 2. Connect the ATmega4809 Xplained Pro to your computer with a micro usb cable.
-3. Open `ATmega4809FreeRTOSExample.atsln` in Atmel Studio
+3. Open `ATmega4809FreeRTOSExample.atsln` in Atmel Studio.
-4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
+4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
 5. Open your favorite terminal application or Data visualizer and open the serial port associated with the Xplained Pro.

 ## Conclusion